Work in prison

 They may also request any information specific to the working conditions of prisoners.

-After their intervention, they submit a report to the head of the penitentiary.
+After their intervention, they submit a report to the head of the prison.

 If they found a breach of health and safety rules, this report specifies measures to remedy the situation.

-Within the next 2 months (15 days in case of emergency), the head of the penitentiary institution must indicate the measures that have been taken and those that remain to be taken.
+Within 2 months (15 days in case of emergency), the head of the penitentiary institution must indicate the measures that have been taken and those that remain to be taken.

 Its response must be accompanied by a timetable for the implementation of these measures.